 Your Playing Style and Level

-A basic distinction is made between a defensive player and an attacking player.
-Those who play aggressively need a fast table tennis bat, whereas a defensive type of player needs a bat with a lot of spin and control.
+A fundamental distinction is made between a defensive player and an attacking player.
+Those who play aggressively need a fast table tennis bat, whereas a defensive player needs a bat with a lot of spin and control.

 - Versatile offensive player: The versatile, offensive player is characterized by a very varied style.
 His playstyle is based on different top spins and counter spins.
 In doing so, he forces his opponents to make mistakes.
 The versatile offensive player is known for having mastered the game to the core with the rotation.
 He prefers fast and medium-fast hits.